 Fostering good stakeholder relations at all levels is a key element of our culture at Panoramic.
 We believe this can only be achieved through a consultative approach.

 Our projects continued to operate within all statutory regulations and license conditions during the year.
-Reduced emissions and energy saving programs were again a key area of focus for our operations, with Panoramic scheduled to report under the NPI (National Pollutants Inventory), EEO (Energy Efficiency Opportunities) and NGER (National Greenhouse Energy Reporting) programs.
+Reduced emissions and energy saving programs were again a key area of focus for our operations, with Panoramic scheduled to report under the NPI (National Pollutants Inventory) and NGER (National Greenhouse Energy Reporting) programs.

 Panoramic Resources Sustainability Report FY2013 & FY2014